 In comparison to the savoury Chinese spring rolls, these egg rolls are cookie-type treats that are crispy and sweet.
 Chefs will usually make these with eggs and sesame.
 However, you can find many variations to the traditional delicacy today.

 The egg rolls are sometimes known as 'love letters'.
 With such a lovely name, the egg rolls are especially popular during the Lunar New Year period, where food plays a prominent role in the auspicious celebration.

 Tins of egg rolls are usually passed around as gifts to family and friends.
 Due to its simple yet delicious taste with a deep cultural meaning, this treat is one of the best Asian snacks you should try.

 Ching Kee Egg Cookie Rolls

 Haw Flakes 山楂餅 is a delicacy that has beaten the test of time.
-This confectionery type treat originated from China, but has now extended its reaches throughout Asia, Europe as well as the Americas.
-Truly, a classic treat among those who grew up in Asia, Haw Flakes is a healthy Asian snack.
+This confectionery type treat originated from China.
+However, it has extended its reaches throughout Asia, Europe and the States.
+Indeed, a classic treat among those who grew up in Asia, Haw Flakes is a healthy Asian snack.

 It is made with hawthorn fruit and only three other ingredients.
 Wrapped in a simple paper casing, the flakes are light treats that you could munch, nibble or suck on when you are feeling peckish.